Hastings Ismay, 1st Baron Ismay: Secretary General of NATO

-As Secretary General, Ismay also worked to encourage closer political co-ordination among the members of the alliance.
+As secretary general, Ismay also worked to encourage closer political co-ordination among the members of the alliance.
 During the Suez Crisis he offered his good offices to help resolve issues among members of the alliance.
 Ismay also offered to help mediate disputes over Cyprus.

 In December 1956, Ismay decided to retire from NATO.
 He told the press that "he was not giving up his position for personal reasons, but because he felt it needed a fresh hand and a fresh brain."
 Paul-Henri Spaak was immediately chosen as his successor, but Ismay remained in office until May 1957, when he left with "the affection and respect" of all the NATO members.
 While Secretary General, Ismay is also credited as having been the first person to say that the purpose of NATO was "to keep the Soviet Union out, the Americans in, and the Germans down," a saying that has since become a common way to quickly describe the alliance.

 Retirement

 Immediately after leaving NATO, Ismay was honoured by Queen Elizabeth II with an appointment to the Order of the Garter.
-His youngest daughter Mary had married George Seymour, equerry to Queen Elizabeth the Queen Mother, and their daughter Katharine is a god-daughter of Princess Margaret.
+His youngest daughter Mary had married George Seymour, equerry to Queen Elizabeth the Queen Mother, and their daughter Katharine was a god-daughter of Princess Margaret.

 He was appointed to boards of several corporations including the Ashanti Goldfields Corporation.
 Ismay also began writing his memoirs, The Memoirs of General Lord Ismay, which were published in 1960 by Viking Press.
 In his memoirs, Ismay focussed principally on his Second World War service, and as such, one reviewer called them "a most significant addition to the literature of the Second World War."

-In 1963, Ismay was asked to again assist in a review of the organisation of the British military along with Sir Ian Jacob.
+In 1963, Ismay was again asked to assist in a review of the organisation of the British military along with Sir Ian Jacob.
 Although Ismay was ill throughout most of the review and did relatively little of the work, "his influence was strong", and the final product of the review largely reflected his opinions.
 In the end, the Ismay–Jacob Report recommended strengthening the central power of the Ministry of Defence substantially, and in 1964, Parliament implemented its recommendations.

 Ismay died on 17 December 1965 at his home Wormington Grange, Gloucestershire, at the age of 78.
 As he had no male heir, his title became extinct.